-You can as well hail your instincts for giving you heads-up if your cat is having an unapproved feast.
+You can as well hail your instincts for giving you a heads-up if your cat is having an unapproved feast.

 However, if your cat is in the habit of eating unapproved meals and making a mess of your kitchen, and you are always worried that such would happen is anxiety.

-7. Gut feeling help direct you
+7. Gut Feeling Helps Direct you